sbrl/research-rainfallradar/README.md

 ◄────────── Timesteps ─────────────►
 ```

+This is also the point at which the compression of the rainfall history the DeepLabV3+ model sees is done - i.e. compressing multiple timesteps with `max()` to save VRAM.

 Note to self: 150.12 hashes/sec on i7-4770 4c8t, ???.?? hashes/sec on Viper compute

 After double checking, rainfallwrangler does NOT mess with the ordering of the data.